Extended Education Student Services office

 A course outline for the course(s) completed.
 It must include the contact hours and/or course objectives, textbook and materials required and the method of student evaluation.

-Complete a Transfer Course Credit form (PDF)
+Complete a Transfer Course Credit Form (PDF).

 Substitutes

-Complete a Request for Course Credit Form
+Complete a Transfer Credit Form (PDF).

 Challenge for Credit